LGUG2Z/komorebi/README.md

-mouse-follows-focus                        Enable or disable mouse follows focus on all workspaces toggle-mouse-follows-focus                 Toggle mouse follows focus on all workspaces ahk-library                                Generate a library of AutoHotKey helper functions notification-schema                        Generate a JSON Schema of subscription notifications help                                       Print this message or the help of the given subcommand(s)
+mouse-follows-focus                        Enable or disable mouse follows focus on all workspaces toggle-mouse-follows-focus                 Toggle mouse follows focus on all workspaces ahk-library                                Generate a library of AutoHotKey helper functions ahk-app-specific-configuration             Generate common app-specific configurations and fixes to use in komorebi.ahk format-app-specific-configuration          Format a YAML file for use with the 'ahk-app-specific-configuration' command notification-schema                        Generate a JSON Schema of subscription notifications help                                       Print this message or the help of the given subcommand(s)
 ```